-The reuse of scholarly data has been improved thanks to the creation of a measurable set of principles.
+However, inaccurate information sharing can greatly harm the scientific community.
+Thankfully, the reuse of scholarly data has been improved thanks to the creation of a measurable set of principles.
 This is where FAIR principles play a vital role.
-The main objective of these guidelines is to guarantee the validity and reproducibility of the published data.
+Their main objective is to guarantee the validity and reproducibility of the published data.

-What are FAIR principles?
+What Are FAIR Principles?

 FAIR is an acronym that defines the following principles: